-When the supplier is VAT registered in one member state, and makes a distance sale that involves goods being delivered to Malta, the Supplier may choose whether to VAT register his business in Malta and charge Maltese VAT, or to charge VAT at the rate of the member state where he is based until the distance sales threshold is reached (generally Eur35,000 per year sales to Malta non business customers), in which case then VAT registration in Malta would be mandatory and no longer optional.
+When the supplier is VAT registered in one member state, and makes a distance sale that involves goods being delivered to Malta, the Supplier may choose whether to VAT register his business in Malta and charge Maltese VAT, or to charge VAT at the rate of the member state where he is based until the distance sales threshold is reached (generally Eur35,000 per year sales to Malta non business customers, however as from 01/01/2021 the threshold will be 1 EU wide threshold of Eur10,000 per year), in which case then VAT registration in Malta would be mandatory and no longer optional.

 Typical examples of Distance Sales include;